zhutmost/lsq-net/README.md

 This is an unofficial implementation of LSQ-Net, a deep neural network quantization framework.
 LSQ-Net is proposed by Steven K. Esser and et al. from IBM.
 It can be found on [arXiv:1902.08153](https://arxiv.org/abs/1902.08153).

-Due to the outbreak of coronavirus pneumonia in China, I cannot return to my laboratory for the time being, so several latest commits and experimental results have not been pushed to this repository.
-Currently, my implementation can obtain the same accuracy as in the original paper.

 There are some little differences between my implementation and the original paper, which will be described in detail below.

 If this repository is helpful to you, please star it.